QuantEcon/lecture-source-jl/rst_files/testing.rst

     ] rm Expectations

-Both from a fresh REPL
+From a REPL where that package is in the active environment

 Benchmarking
 ==================